yellowdog/python-examples/README.md

 4. General environment variables
 5. Variables in a `.env` file

-This method can also be used to override the default variables, e.g., setting `-v username="other-user"` will override the default `{{username}}` variable.
+This method can also be used to override some default variables, e.g., setting `-v username="other-user"` will override the default `{{username}}` variable.

 ### Nested Variables